ocvt/dolabra/README.md

 * Test GetTripMyStatus
 * Return 403 (not authorized) instead of 400 (not authenticated) where necessary
 * Make tasks work (db locking issue and no error check after rows.Next())
-* Only return published trips (even if they're canceled) from /trips/archive
-* Use tabs instead of spaces for db queries (?)
-  * go fmt converts everything else to tabs
 * Make indentation for long db scans consistent
 * Use db transactions
 * Use proper 1/0 instead of true/false for sqlite